tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/text-editor.md

 ---
-title: "Text Editors"
+title: "Text editors"
 description: "A good text editor lies at the heart of any serious programmer's toolkit."
 keywords: "text, editor, atom, installation, software"
-date: 2020-11-11T22:02:51+05:30
+#date: 2020-11-11T22:02:51+05:30
 draft: false
-weight: 9
+#weight: 9
 aliases:
   - /choose/text-editor
   - /get/atom
 ---

+## Installing a text editor

 A good text editor lies at the heart of any serious programmer's toolkit: It can do almost anything and makes you much more productive.
 The editors built into each program often are not the best option (we will find certain cases where you may want to use them).

-Please download, install it along with the necessary packages and stick with it for at least the duration of the project or assignment to get a feel for how it works.
+Please download, install it along with the necessary packages and stick with it for at least for some time to get a feel for how it works.

 There is a slight learning curve, but soon you hopefully will be wondering why no-one forced you to do this before!